ElijahKotyluk/commercejs-nuxt-webhooks/README.md

   ...
 ```

 A successful request object will contain a lot of data, details about the webhook itself, the customer's cart, order reference, shipping information, merchant details, and anything else you could possibly need.
-A signature is also included, which you can use to validate the request came from Chec.io and not someone else.
+A signature is also included, which you can use to validate the request came from Chec and not someone else.

 *This is the expected request body that will be logged when a successful request comes through from Chec.io:*

 ```ts
 // Successfull request body example:

 {
   id: 'wbhk_j0YnEoqP6we7P6',
   created: 1589168245,